Health Indicator Report of Student Injuries

 U.S. Target: 41.9 injuries per 1,000 population

 How Are We Doing?School injuries have decreased since 2012-13, and the rate of student injuries has remained fairly stable since 2014-15.
 From school years 2015-16 to to 2017-18, 6th graders had the highest percent of student injuries (10.2%), this trend has remained consistent since 2007-08.
-Females had the highest number of injuries in 6th grade (9.6%) while males had the highest number of injuries in both 6th grade and 8th grade (10.5%).
+Among female students, 6th graders had the highest number of injuries (9.6%).
+Among all male students, most student injuries occurred in either 6th or 8th grade (10.5%).
 During this time frame, females accounted for 39.0% of the injuries while males accounted for 61.0%.
-Males had more injuries than females in every grade.
+Males had more injuries than females in 4th-8th and 12th grades.
 Injuries begin to decline among high school students.
-The majority of elementary school students (K-6th grade) are injured before/after school (26.6%), during class time (24.4%), and during PE class (22.9%) while the majority of secondary school students (7th-12th grades) are injured during PE class (35.6%).
+The majority of elementary school students (K-6th grade) are injured during lunch recess (32.8%), and during recess (34.7%) while the majority of secondary school students (7th-12th grades) are injured during PE class (34.7%) and during class time (20.7%).
 A possible fracture or broken bone is the most common type of injury in both elementary and secondary schools.

 How Do We Compare With the U.S.?On a national level, middle and high school students sustain more injuries than elementary school students.
 In Utah and across the nation, most grade school injuries occur on the playground and playfield.
 In contrast, sports injuries take the lead in secondary schools, as students enter competitive sports.
 It's also known that coaches tend to report injuries less often, making those kinds of activities appear safer than they may actually be.
 During the school year 2017-18, the reported injury rate was 8.9 per 1,000 students (CI: 8.7-9.1).